Lloyd Fredendall: Reassignment and stateside duty

 At Eisenhower's recommendation, Fredendall returned to the United States.
-Eisenhower's aide made a report on Fredendall to President Franklin D. Roosevelt, where he communicated, without elaboration, Eisenhower's view that Fredendall should be reassigned to a training command.
-As a result, Fredendall spent the rest of the war in training assignments in the United States.
+Eisenhower's aide made a report on Fredendall to President Franklin D. Roosevelt, in which he communicated, without elaboration, Eisenhower's view that Fredendall should be reassigned to a training command.
+As a result, Fredendall spent the rest of the war in command of the Second Army which was responsible for training in the eastern United States.
 Because he had not been formally reprimanded by Eisenhower, he was eligible for appointment to lieutenant general and three-star assignment, which he duly received, along with a hero's welcome on his return to the United States.
+His promotion became effective in June 1943.

 While commanding the Central Defense Command and the U.S. Second Army at Memphis, Tennessee, Fredendall supervised training and field maneuvers, gave away brides, and at first even granted interviews to members of the press.
 However, after a sarcastic comment on his generalship by a Time magazine reporter, Fredendall changed his mind, and largely blocked further press coverage of his command.
 The widespread custom of theater commanders to transfer senior commanders who had failed in battlefield assignments to stateside training commands did not in any way improve the reputation or morale of the latter, who were now saddled with the difficult job of convincing a disgraced commander to take the lead in advocating radical improvements in existing army training programs—programs which, like Fredendall himself, had contributed to the embarrassing U.S. Army reverses in North Africa.

 Author Charles B. MacDonald described Fredendall as a "man of bombast and bravado in speech and manner [who] failed to live up to the image he tried to create."
-Historian Carlo D'Este has described Fredendall as "...one of the most inept senior officers to hold a high command during World War II."
-The 2nd Armored Division commander, Major General Ernest N. Harmon, in his after-action report for the Kasserine battles, called Fredendall both a moral and physical coward and later said he was "a son of a bitch".
+Historian Carlo D'Este has described Fredendall as "one of the most inept senior officers to hold a high command during World War II."

 Fredendall served through the end of the war in 1945, and retired on March 31, 1946.